stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

   Then all at once the spell was broken by an access of gnawing, indeterminate panic fear.
 Blake choked and turned away from the stone, conscious of some formless alien presence close to him and watching him with horrible intentness.
-He felt entangled with something&mdash;something which was not in the stone, but which had looked through it at him&mdash;something which would ceaselessly follow him with a cognition that was not physical sight.
-Plainly, the place was getting on his nerves&mdash;as well it might in view of his gruesome find.
+He felt entangled with something--something which was not in the stone, but which had looked through it at him--something which would ceaselessly follow him with a cognition that was not physical sight.
+Plainly, the place was getting on his nerves--as well it might in view of his gruesome find.
 The light was waning, too, and since he had no illuminant with him he knew he would have to be leaving soon.

   It was then, in the gathering twilight, that he thought he saw a faint trace of luminosity in the crazily angled stone.
 He had tried to look away from it, but some obscure compulsion drew his eyes back.
 Was there a subtle phosphorescence of radio-activity about the thing?
-What was it that the dead man&rsquo;s notes had said concerning a   Shining Trapezohedron?
+What was it that the dead man's notes had said concerning a   Shining Trapezohedron?
 What, anyway, was this abandoned lair of cosmic evil?
 What had been done here, and what might still be lurking in the bird-shunned shadows?
 It seemed now as if an elusive touch of foetor had arisen somewhere close by, though its source was not apparent.
 Blake seized the cover of